 In groups, write a short e-mail (first agree on a subject).
 Write not more than 100 words.
 Bring out and mark contrasting components.
-Since you have a different audience, considering the below aspects can help: purpose; information given; vocabulary used; any questions needed to be answered; introduction; conclusion; tone of voice paper essay project dissertation/ thesis report notes
+Since you have a different audience, considering the below aspects can help: purpose; information given; vocabulary used; any questions needed to be answered; introduction; conclusion; tone of voice

 1.2 What do you know about academic writing?
-Let's work out the quiz individually....